 If a fellow stranded motorists can legally film traffic jam “entertainment;” if a tourist can walk around freely filming their experience of a new town; if a citizen can take a selfie with an Irish Guard outside of Buckingham Palace; why can’t that same citizen snap a picture of N.Y.P.D.’s finest scarfing down a delicious Bavarian Cream donut or better yet, roughly arresting another citizen at a public protest?
 The rational answer is, “they can.”
 Nothing says you cannot so you can.
 In a day-and-age where security cameras are on the exterior of most buildings, intersections are equipped with traffic cameras, and Google has brought a photographic view of the entire world into our own offices and living room, a person would be hard-pressed to claim an expectation of privacy in normal public space.
 Certainly, what goes on in broad daylight on a public street is fair game for any and all to witness and document accordingly.

 The issues can become a little complex when we start talking about more than snapping photographs or video.
 Most video recordings also record audio.
 Additionally, there may certainly be situations where a citizen may want to create an audio recording without law enforcement or governmental officials knowing.
-This is the approach taken by some popular police interaction tools such as the Oh Crap App.
-The reason being is that a citizen is more likely to caputure the “true character” of a governmental official when the official is not aware they are being recorded compared to when they are staring down the lens of a video camera.
+The reason being is that a citizen is more likely to capture the “true character” of a governmental official when the official is not aware they are being recorded compared to when they are staring down the lens of a video camera.

 In a vast majority of states, including Iowa, this is a non-issue.
 Citizens are free to create audio recordings of things that take place in public.
 For the sake of brevity we will not delve into the finer points of one-party vs. two-party recording states as it pertains to conversations and communications that take place outside of the public realm where one of the parties may be considered to have an expectation of privacy in their conversation.
 This too is a discussion for another time.
 It suffices to say that in the vast majority of states, no law specifically prohibits citizens from recording whatever is audible to the general public.
 Citizens in those states are free to record away simply based upon the fact that no law says they cannot.